jcx975/TutoringCalendar/current_students/tutoring/admin/functions/README.txt

 This text document includes information about the different functions in this file, including their arguments, return values, and purpose.
 =======================================================================================================
-buildEditTutorForm.php
+addTutor.php
+	Arguments:
+		tutor - array
+			This is an array of a single tutor including their name and any additonal information such as email.
+	Return:
+		NONE
+	Purpose:
+		This function is used to add a tutor to the tutors.csv file and make an empty file for the tutor. buildEditTutorForm.php
 	Arguments:
 		tutors - array